aws/aws-cdk/packages/@aws-cdk/assertions/README.md

 ### String Matchers

-The `Match.stringLike()` API can be used to assert that the target matches the provided regular expression.
+The `Match.stringLikeRegexp()` API can be used to assert that the target matches the provided regular expression.

 ```ts